Eoli-an/REAM/static/explainer_screen.md

 ## _REAM_

 That's quite a lot to learn until you can read texts that interest you.
-Fortunately, REAM supports you at each step on this pipeline, enabling you to read engaging texts much sooner on your journey.
+Fortunately, REAM supports you at each step of this pipeline, enabling you to read engaging texts much sooner on your journey.
 Think of it like a pop-up dictionary on steroids.

 REAM has three components: